Version 1.4, October 2014

 - Governance and administration — does the agency have appropriate governance mechanisms in place to meet its IPS obligations, including an information management framework?

-- IPS information architecture — does the agency have a publication framework in place and has it taken the necessary steps to ensure that information in its IPS entry is easily discoverable and accessible to the Australian community?
+- Structure of the IPS — does the agency have a publication framework in place and has it taken the necessary steps to ensure that information in its IPS entry is easily discoverable and accessible to the Australian community?

 - Agency compliance review — does the agency have appropriate processes, systems and resources in place to monitor and review its IPS compliance and to make necessary improvement in the agency’s IPS implementation?